ravinder79/Telco_Churn/README.md

 * knn_lesson_util.py
 * Telco_Churn_Final.ipynb (Main notebook)

+* There is code in Jupyter Notebook which automatically genereates a CSV file when we run the notebook named 'final_csv.csv'

 # Executive Summary
 * We created a logistic regression model to predict customers who are likely to churn.
 * The model is able to correctly predict 80% of customers who actually churn.